 You could lose a lot of money if you buy into an ICO or cryptocurrency without doing your research first.

-The platforms where you buy and sell cryptocurrencies and ICOs are not regulated.
-You're not protected if the platform fails or is hacked.
+The platforms where you buy and sell cryptocurrencies or other digital assets may not be regulated by ASIC, as many cryptocurrencies and other digital assets are not financial products.
+This means you may not be protected if the platform fails or is hacked.

 ICOs are highly speculative investments and many have turned out to be scams.
 It's even harder to get your money back if it turns out to be a scam and the ICO is from an overseas entity.